-Connecting with your kids has to be a priority.
-Your children, like adults, don’t care how much you know until they know how much you care.
-The sooner you accept that and act on it, the better off your households will be.
 How do children know you care?
 You intentionally spend time with them, you connect with them, and you build a relationship with your child.
 Kids want to know they matter.
-Connecting with your kids makes all the difference in the world.
+Connecting with your child makes all the difference in the world.

 In 1999, I was fortunate enough to hear the motivational speaker, Riney Jordan.
 He was a former principal and superintendent, and he was hilarious.
 At the same time, he seemed to be the kind of person every teacher dreamed of having for a boss and every child dreamed of having as their principal.

 He said something at that motivational speaking event that I carried with me through 15 years of teaching.
 When he had the audience to where you could have heard a pin drop, he spoke, “Children do not care how much you know until they know how much you care!”
-That’s it- it’s all about relationships with children.
-Seems as simple as that- right!
+That’s it- it’s all about relationships with children (adults too).
+Seems simple enough- right!

-It’s All About the Relationship- Connecting With Your Kids
+It’s All About the Relationship- Connecting With Your Child

 Over my 15 years in education, I held a few leadership positions because this or that boss wanted me to pass on to teachers ways to get the results I was getting.
 I quickly learned it is hard to pass on your passion to others.